onlinews/online_ws/docs/Ch_1_GettingStarted.md

 **Make sure all data quality checks are in place before you start mass-testing.**

 **A good pipeline in my opinion:**

-**1.** Pilot a few people that you know by just manually sharing the link: interview, analyze and fix errors **2.** Pilot 10 people from SONA - because you have a better idea about that specific population and it is equivalent to the population you use for in-lab testing
+- **1.** Pilot a few people that you know by just manually sharing the link: interview, analyze and fix errors.
+- **2.** Pilot 10 people from SONA - because you have a better idea about that specific population and it is equivalent to the population you use for in-lab testing.
-**3.** After fixing all issues and analyzing the pilot data from these “safer” avenues (1 and 2), you can start testing your study on SONA, Prolific, Mturk or whatever other recruiting platform you have chosen.
+- **3.** After fixing all issues and analyzing the pilot data from these “safer” avenues (1 and 2), you can start testing your study on SONA, Prolific, Mturk or whatever other recruiting platform you have chosen.
 Probably good to test in batches - e.g. if you want to test 100 participants, test in 3 batches of 33 people - so you can make sure everything is going fine in reasonable intervals and resources don't go to waste.

 ### 1.4.1.
 Manually share link
  You could essentially start sharing the study-link directly with participants.
-Albeit very inefficient and error prone on a mass-scale (as it also requires dealing with monetary compensation manually), this is actually a great way to pilot your online study once it is ready (see **1)** above).
+Albeit very inefficient and error-prone on a mass-scale (as it also requires dealing with monetary compensation manually), this is actually a great way to pilot your online study once it is ready (see **1.** above).

 ### 1.4.2.
 SONA
 Advertising and recruiting for a study via [SONA Experimental Psychology](https://opr.sona-systems.com) is extremely similar to the way you do it for in-lab studies.

-- **1)** After *creating a* | *logging in with* your Researcher account, you can ```Add New Study```.
+**1)** After *creating a* | *logging in with* your Researcher account, you can ```Add New Study```.

 ![Advertise Online Study in SONA](./img/SonaSetUpStudy.PNG)

-- **2)** Critically, you need to add the link to your study in the **Study URL** section.
+**2)** Critically, you need to add the link to your study in the **Study URL** section.
 As SONA instructs, you have to append ```participant=%SURVEY_CODE%``` to your link.
 This will create a SONA specific participant ID, which is critical for compensation, as it allows matching the data file with the participant who completed the task.

 ![Advertise Online Study in SONA](./img/SonaSetUpStudy2.PNG)

-- **3)** Ideally, the description of your task in SONA is quite informative - mainly when it comes to money.
+**3)** Ideally, the description of your task in SONA is quite informative - mainly when it comes to money.
 This prevents a lot of unnecessary back-and-forth email between you and your participants.
 For example:
 ```
 Click the Complete Survey Now button after signing up for a time slot.
 It will take you to an experiment which will open in a full-screen window.
 Please do not exit this window until you complete the experiment.
 You can ONLY complete this experiment by using Mozilla Firefox or Chrome as a browser.
 Safari and Edge are not allowed.
-The experiment is quite fun, lasts approx. 20min and you will receive 3 pounds for it.
+The experiment is quite fun, lasts approx. 20 min and you will receive 3 pounds for it.
 You will be contacted via email (available to us via SONA) about providing us with
 your payment information a few days after you participated.
 It can take up to 3 weeks for the payment to be processed.
 ```
-- **4)** Creating timeslots is a bit different for online studies.
+**4)** Creating timeslots is a bit different for online studies.
 Instead of a classic "slot", you create a *deadline*.
-You can select the amount of people you want to be tested and participants sign up for it in the same way they sign up for in-lab studies.
+You can select the amount of people you want to test and participants sign up for it in the same way they sign up for in-lab studies.
 Signing up does not equal participating in this scenario.
 Participants are free to participate in the study UNTIL the deadline, thus it can happen that somebody signs up, but will not complete the study for a week (depending on the deadline).

 ![Advertise Online Study in SONA](./img/SonaSetUpStudy3.PNG)

-#### 1.4.2.1 Paying for studies via SONA (only relevant for B&C Lab )
+#### 1.4.2.1 Paying for studies via SONA (only relevant for B&C Lab)
 SONA is a solid place to advertise and recruit, however it scales poorly.
 There is not too many participants in the system to begin with and paying participants is quite cumbersome.
 So I can recommend it with manageable sample sizes (<30 participants), but it is a huge time sink for big sample sizes.

 For a more comprehensive description of payments, have a look [here](https://www.dropbox.com/s/3sh1vrj460peo0o/PaymentsForOnlineTesting_Instructions.pdf?dl=0).

 1. Once you have created your SONA online study and added your study link to it, you can set time slots and number of participants just like with regular studies.
 You pay participants after they have participated.
 2. Participants will sign up and complete your study.
 Try to time your testing slots well so that you can test at least 10 participants in a week.
-Testing >9 participants allows you to use the bulk testing form of the **Experimental Psychology Department** or the **Department of Psychiatry**.
+Testing  more than 9 participants allows you to use the bulk testing form of the **Experimental Psychology Department** or the **Department of Psychiatry**.
 Find the forms and more information [here](https://www.dropbox.com/s/3sh1vrj460peo0o/PaymentsForOnlineTesting_Instructions.pdf?dl=0).
 Try not to let too much time pass until you have collected 10 participants, so that the *first* participant doesn’t have to wait too long for their payment – this creates unnecessary and time-consuming email queries.
 3. In order to get the participants' payment information, you will need to contact them manually (I know – quite time-consuming and not great for big studies).
 The easiest way to contact them is to *Download the SONA Participant List* as a .csv file and copy all the email addresses from it.
 This option is available via the *Study Menu* of your study.
 4. The most time efficient method is to let participants fill out a simplified [blank form](https://www.dropbox.com/s/3sh1vrj460peo0o/PaymentsForOnlineTesting_Instructions.pdf?dl=0) themselves and send it back to you.
 You can then collate all the forms and just copy-paste them into one form.
 Save the form using the study name followed by the date period it covers.
 Password protect the final form and send it to the B&C Lab Manager, followed by the password in a separate email.